ozio/aurora-browser-extension/README.md

 }
 ```

+**Explanation:** payload contains fields of [Location](https://developer.mozilla.org/en-US/docs/Web/API/Location) object.
+Additionally, `searchParams` field is parsed to key-value object.

-## Browser SDK
+## ~~Browser SDK~~

-Also, website developers can include owr [small browser SDK](https://github.com/ozio/aurora-browser-sdk) to their own websites to send their metrics and settings to Aurora through extension.
+~~Also, website developers can include owr [small browser SDK](https://github.com/ozio/aurora-browser-sdk) to their own websites to send their metrics and settings to Aurora through extension.~~

 ## Roadmap